-Sponsoring Committee: Disease Transmission Advisory Committee
+Sponsoring Committee: Ad Hoc Disease Transmission Advisory (DTAC)

 Strategic Goal: Promote the efficient management of the OPTN

 Policy notice (PDF - 61 K; 7/2018)

 Board briefing paper (PDF - 227 K; 6/2018)